Don’t know how to start describing your app idea to a developer? Or stuck explaining it to them? Read this.

 Your product vision might have been inspired by a problem that couldn’t be solved by software or more conventional tools.
 You must have also done a bit of research to understand whether the market wants the problem solved.

-You will need to describe the ultimate problem to your developer.
-It could be cutting costs, improving user experience, providing a new type of entertainment or something else.
+Describe the ultimate problem to your developer.
+It could be cutting costs, improving the user experience, providing a new type of entertainment, or something else.

-Once you have outlined the problem, you will need to tell your developer how your app should solve it.
+Once you have identified the problem, you will have to state to your developers the following issues:

 Go on to specify what exactly the application does to help the user solve the problem.

-And, most importantly, clarify how your prospective product is going to be different.
-How should your application improve the way people deal with the problem?
+Define how your application should improve the way people deal with the problem.

 You will want to test your product on the market as soon as possible.
-To do that, narrow its functionality down to what’s known as the minimum viable product (MVP).
+The role of a testing version of an app or piece of software is determined by the minimum viable product (MVP).

 For reference, check out how we’ve built this MVP.

-Long story short: if people use your MVP, then your hypothesis is worth following through.
+If people use your MVP, then your hypothesis is worth following through on.
 If not, no bells and whistles will make it work.
 So keep that in mind as you describe your MVP.

 Writing down additional features for your product is an optional step, but it could help you refine your MVP.

-In the end, you will get a list of additional features or backlog.
+In the end, you will get a list of additional features, or a backlog.
 And you can grow it without losing focus on the MVP itself.

 Technology is your developer’s domain, but they will need a starting point.

 The best way to provide a starting point is to list the critical components of your software.
-These could include a website, mobile app, backend, databases, content management system and others.
-For each component, describe which role it should play.
+These could include a website, mobile app, backend, databases, content management system, and others.
+For each component, describe the role it should play.

 For instance, we specialize in Ruby on Rails development when it comes to web software.
 So if you want to build a web app, walk us through the broad strokes, and we will offer the best approach using RoR.